alexjp87/If-Sometimes-You-Feel-Lost/README.md

 From the perspective of the developer:

 - As a beginner developer, I want to practice mobile-first, responsive design
-- As a beginner developer, I want to practice basic HTML
+- As a beginner developer, I want to practice HTML to develop my skills
-- As a beginner developer, I want to practice basic CSS
+- As a beginner developer, I want to practice CSS to develop my skills